 Students who study percussion at Eastern, regardless of major or minor, have the opportunity to perform in Concert Band, Wind Ensemble, Jazz Ensemble and Jazz Combo as well as Percussion Ensemble (large ensemble works) and Percussion Group (un-conducted chamber repertoire) and World Percussion Ensemble.
 In addition to several concerts each semester, Eastern percussionists perform at the Percussive Arts Society Connecticut Chapter Day of Percussion and for various campus functions such as recruitment concerts at area public schools.
 They are also given frequent opportunities to play with other ensembles on pieces that require percussion such as Concert Chorale, Chamber Singers, University Singers, and Opera Workshop.

-As of January 2016, the percussion studio occupies a brand new state-of-the-art building located at the heart of the Eastern campus.
+As of January 2016, the percussion studio occupies a state-of-the-art building located at the heart of the Eastern campus.
 Along with several rehearsal and practice facilities, the Fine Arts Instructional Center boasts one of the finest collections of percussion instruments in the New England region.